Gsantomaggio/k8s/prod_stage/README.md

 # Production staging example
-To run the demo checkot the prod_stage branch:
+To run the demo go to the directory:
 ```
-git checkout prod_stage
 cd prod_stage
 ```
 Make sure you have minikube up and running: